jasonrclark/hometown/README.md

 created instances are disposed, call `Hometown.watch_for_disposal` on the class. `Hometown.undisposed` returns you objects indicating--with stack traces --all the locations where an object was created but not released.
+`Hometown.undisposed_report` will give a formatted output of the undisposed objects.

 ```
 # dispose.rb